What Are Life Insurance Live Transfers?

 If your close rate is below 15% consistently, conduct an audit: listen to recorded calls, review your script, and evaluate whether the vendor's qualification criteria match your selling strengths.

-Cost Analysis: What Live Transfers Cost in 2026
+Cost Analysis: What Life Insurance Live Transfers Cost in 2026

 When to Use Live Transfers vs Web Leads